 The CSN Soccer trip to Universities in America has been successful in securing scholarships in Universities in Florida, Carolina, Texas and Tennessee.
 This trip may be offered to students and is a once in a lifetime opportunity to play and experience some of the top sports facilities in the world.

 QQI Level 5

 Sports, Recreation and Exercise

 Leaving Certificate or equivalent.
 All applicants are interviewed, and places are awarded on suitability.
 Experience in soccer coaching or other sports is an advantage.

 Students will learn the skills of soccer coaching.

-The purpose of this award is to equip the learner with the knowledge, skill and competence in technical, tactical, mental, physical, personal and lifestyle aspects of the game of soccer, to enable the learner to engage in planning and delivery of coaching sessions under appropriate supervision in the sport of soccer to participants between the ages of 6 and 12.
+The purpose of this award is to equip the learner with the knowledge, skill and competence in technical, tactical, mental, physical, personal and lifestyle aspects of the game of soccer, to enable the learner to engage in planning and delivery of coaching sessions under appropriate supervision in the sport of soccer.

 This provides students with an overview and understanding of the sport, leisure and recreation industry.